Ford Transit Connect 1.5 TDCi 100 Caravan as an example

 Weight

-The Ford Transit Connect 1.5 TDCi 100 with a Caravan as an example with an actual weight of 1250 kg is in general a good match and suitable for all journeys on all kinds of roads.
+The Ford Transit Connect 1.5 TDCi 100 with a Caravan as an example with an actual weight of 1350 kg is in general a good match and suitable for journeys on most kinds of roads, sometimes with some limitations in the mountains.

-The motor preformance of the Ford is in general more than sufficient.
-And also the weight of the Caravan with a User Payload (100 kg in the caravan and 200 kg in the car including passengers), is good.
+The motor preformance of the Ford is in general sufficient.
+And also the weight of the Caravan with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), is not too heavy, if the caravan is well loaded.

 Flat roads